 "We tell you the good news: What God promised our fathers he has fulfilled for us, their children, by raising up Jesus.
 As it is written in the second Psalm: 'You are my Son; today I have become your Father.'"

 That Scripture testifies to more than one possibility, for qualification as a Son of God is not disputed.
 That it points toward one individual who was to be glorified as the Son of God is also quite clear.
-The Jews of Jesus’ day were on the alert for just this One.
-Thus, the Galilean skeptic, Nathaniel, blurted on first meeting Jesus, “Rabbi, you are the Son of God; You are the King of Israel.”
+The Jewish followers of Jesus in his day were on the alert for just this One.
+Thus, the Galilean skeptic, Nathaniel, blurted on first meeting Yeshua, "Rabbi, you are the Son of God; You are the King of Israel."
 (John 1:49.)

 There is no Jewish reason why Jesus can't be the Son of God.
 I only wish my own childhood rabbi knew that being the Son of God in the way Yeshua is means much more than he could let himself imagine.
 But then, perhaps you, are willing to allow yourself to discover more than what so many others could allow themselves to consider possible.